Relations among characteristic classes of manifold bundles

-\begin{proposition} The following diagram commutes (only up to sign in the lower left corner). \end{proposition} \begin{proof} The commutativity of this diagram follows from repeated applications of the associativity of cup product and the fact that cup product commutes with change of coefficients.
-In the lower-left corner, we need to also use the commutativity of cup product, which may insert a sign. \end{proof}
+[1]{ { } } \end{proposition} \begin{proof} The commutativity of this diagram follows from repeated applications of the associativity of cup product and the fact that cup product commutes with change of coefficients.
+In the top right corner, we need to also use the commutativity of cup product, which may insert a sign. \end{proof}